treasure-data/td-logger-java/README.md

 you need to invoke getLogger method in TreasureDataLogger class like well-known logging libraries.
 The method should be called only once.

-Close method in TreasureDataLogger class should be called explicitly when your application is finished (or undeployed).
+The close method in the TreasureDataLogger class should be called explicitly when your application is finished (or unloaded).
 Once the method is executed, all TreasureDataLogger objects that you created are closed.

     TreasureDataLogger.close();

-See doApp method in Main class.  log method enables you to upload event logs.
+See doApp method in the Main class.
+The log method enables you to upload event logs.
 Event logs should be declared as variables of Map\<String, Object\> type.
 The key is String type.
 The type of value is one of the followings: int, long, string, float, double.